brownrough/Super_recipe/README.md

 # Super_recipe
 Recipe platform. this project implements trials before main bootcamp.
 This is the second day.
+More text to test build